Datasheet

 Every automated system has a risk of generating false positives and blocking legitimate traffic.
 Automated systems alone or in combination with human error have a long history of creating outages, but if policies become too lenient actual attacks are let through.

 Building on rapid detection and accurate signature extraction, Attribute Unmasking implements safe mitigations without impacting legitimate traffic.
 Its mitigations are always on and are considered safe at all times without consequence because they’ve gone through in-depth validation and code review processes.
-Attribute Unmasking can’t be overwhelmed by multiple synchronized attacks and is also capable of mitigating multiple attacks at the same time to help your services remain performant and available no matter the adversary.
+For example, there are built-in controls to prevent rules from being made on single attributes that are prone to false positives, like country code.
+Additionally, Attribute Unmasking can’t be overwhelmed by multiple synchronized attacks and is also capable of mitigating multiple attacks at the same time so your services remain performant and available no matter the adversary.

 Deceptive tactics